podium-lib/proxy/README.md

 ## Where are proxy targets mounted?

-To be able to have multible proxy targets in an HTTP server we need to make sure that they do not collide with each other.
-To prevent so, each proxy target defined is mounted on their own separate namespace in an HTTP server.
+To be able to have multiple proxy targets in an HTTP server we need to make sure that they do not collide with each other.
+To prevent this, each proxy target defined is mounted on its own separate namespace in an HTTP server.

 The convention for these namespaces is as follow: